Estimating the Impact of Weather on Agriculture: Data

 \subsection{Data Integration}

 Methods of data integration are often overlooked in the process of merging spatial data, in particular weather data, with household surveys.
-If underlying data sets are fairly smooth and areas of interest are small relative to resolution of spatial data, then the effect of integration method could be negligible.
-However, this is not necessarily known.
+Publicly available data sets obfuscate the exact GPS coordinates of unit-records to ensure privacy.
+If underlying data sets are fairly smooth and areas of interest are small relative to the resolution of spatial data, then the effect of integration method could be negligible.
+However, this is not known.
+As the spatial resolution of remote sensing data improves, these obfuscation methods are likely to matter more.
 Therefore, we include this as a parameter in our analysis, as well as the choice of spatial feature representation or abstraction.